AoiDragon/POPE/README.md

 This repo provides the source code & data of our paper: Evaluating Object Hallucination in Large Vision-Language Models (Arxiv 2023).

-Our code will coming soon.
+Our code will be public soon.

 ```
 @InProceedings{Li-hallucination-2023,